jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 @media (max-width: 500px) {
   :root {
-    --flag:;
+    --flag: ;
     --negated-flag: initial;
   }
 }
 ```

-Because there's not a `not` function or a `!` operator as you might know it in JavaScript, you need two variables to hold the negated value of the flag.
+Because there's not a `not` function or a `!` operator as you might know it in JavaScript, we need two variables to hold the negated value of the flag.

 This is how you would use it inside a variable declaration.